enzolisp/ktwin-operator-enzolisp/README.md

 ## Getting Started

-You’ll need a Kubernetes cluster to run against.
+You’ll need a Kubernetes cluster to run and deploy the operator.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.

+Follow the [installation steps](./docs/Install.md) described in the repository.

 ### Running on the cluster